samschmidt/cmd-challenge/README.md

 # cmd-challenge
-All command line challeneges from cmdchallenge.com
+All command line challenges from https://cmdchallenge.com/.

+Work is in progress.